Table of Contents

 DatabaseUserProvider

-provides information for an internal userLdapUserProvider
+provides information for an internal user.LdapUserProvider

-for a LDAP userReverseProxyUserProvider
+for an LDAP user.ReverseProxyUserProvider

-for a Reverse-Proxy userGoogleUserProvider
+for a Reverse-Proxy user.GoogleUserProvider

-represents a Google userMethods for User Provider Interface:
+Methods for User Provider Interface:

 isUserCreationAllowed()

-: Get external ID column name (google_id
+: Gets the external ID column name (google_id

-: Get internal database IDgetExternalId()
+: Gets the internal database ID.getExternalId()

-: Get external ID (Unique ID)getRole()
+: Gets the external ID (Unique ID).getRole()

-: Get extra attributes to set for the user during the local syncIt’s not mandatory to return a value for each method.
+: Gets extra attributes to set for the user during the local sync.

 User information can be automatically synced with the local database.